-In terms of delinquencies, the historical performance of previous RMBS deals originated by CaixaBank is better than that of other RMBS transactions rated by Moody's, with average 90+ day delinquencies at approximately 0.6%.
-Historical performance in terms of defaults is also better than that of other RMBS transactions in Spain at approximately 0.28%.
-This is the first transaction by Caixabank referencing predominantly unsecured consumer loans.
-Therefore there are no precedent ABS transactions available to benchmark performance of these assets originated by Caixabank.
+In terms of delinquencies, the historical performance of previous RMBS deals originated by CaixaBank is better than that of other RMBS transactions rated by Moody's, with average 90+ day delinquencies at approximately 0.64%.
+Historical performance in terms of defaults is also better than that of other RMBS transactions in Spain at approximately 0.36%.
+This is the second transaction by Caixabank referencing predominantly unsecured consumer loans.
+As the first one was originated quite recently, in July 2016, there are no sufficient observations of precedent ABS transactions available to benchmark performance of these assets originated by Caixabank.

-CaixaBank has approximately 779 employees in the collections management team.
-There is a mix of experienced and junior employees within the customer service and collection team however management team has a wide experience.
+CaixaBank has approximately 453 employees in the collections management team.
+There is a mix of experienced and junior employees within the customer service and collection team, however management team has a wide experience.